Read our 2016 Report Card for Sullivan.

 May 13, 2015.
 Nomination Confirmed 84/12.

-From Jan 2015 to Sep 2017, Sullivan missed 27 of 704 roll call votes, which is 3.8%.
-This is much worse than the median of 1.4% among the lifetime records of senators currently serving.
+From Jan 2015 to Oct 2017, Sullivan missed 27 of 747 roll call votes, which is 3.6%.
+This is worse than the median of 1.4% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|